 Efficient Resource Management

-Optimizing resource use in agricultural practices can reduce farming costs and also conserve the environment.
+Optimizing resource use in agricultural practices can reduce farming costs and conserve the environment.

 - Water Management: Adopting efficient irrigation systems like drip irrigation can minimize water waste.
 Storing and utilizing rainwater can also help in the off rainy days.